naturalStupidityy/SIH25/topic-selection/ideas.md

 ## Select any number of Problem Statements
 - Make an implementation plan for each one of them, individually.
-- Identift the core teck stack requirements for the problem statements.
+- Identify the core teck stack requirements for the problem statements.